knowit/react-workshop/tasks.md

 Hint: We have already created a button component that you can use.

+Hint 2: `key` serve as a hint to React but they don’t get passed to your components.

 React Docs for events: https://reactjs.org/docs/handling-events.html

 React Docs for useState hook: https://reactjs.org/docs/hooks-overview.html#state-hook